richpauloo/rp_apero/content/blog/docker-github-actions/index.md

         shell: Rscript {0}
 ```

-Notice that I have 4 environmental variables for four different target phone numbers that I don't want to push directly to the Github repo.
-There's certainly a more elegant way to scale the code to multiple target phone numbers without creating a new environmental variable for each, for instance, by stashing in a private S3 bucket or another cloud service and giving the Github Action credentials to access this file to read them all at once.
-For a quick one-off project, this works just fine.
-You can pass R code directly into the `run:` part of a workflow step by specifying the `shell: Rscript {0}`.
+Notice that you can pass R code directly into the `run:` part of a workflow step by specifying the `shell: Rscript {0}`.
+Similarly, you can pass bash and specify `shell: bash`.

 Also note that the final task in this workflow prints the `sessionInfo()` to the workflow log, which is helpful for debugging (example output below).